Learning Graph Laplacian with MCP: Numerical Results

-As demonstrated in \cite[Section~4.1]{ying2020does}, the NGL can successfully solve the random modular graph $\mathcal{G}_M^{(n,0.005,0.25)}$.
-Therefore, we generate graphs from the ensemble of random modular graphs described in section \ref{sec:syn-graphs} to evaluate the efficiency of the two methods.
+We generate graphs from the ensemble of random modular graphs described in section \ref{sec:syn-graphs} to evaluate the efficiency of the two methods.
 We set $p_1=0.005$, $p_2 = 0.25$, $\lambda = 0.005$ and $\varepsilon = 10^{-6}$.
 The graphs are of different dimensions $n\in\{160,240,320,400\}$ and the sample size $k$ is set to be $5000n$.
-Note that our algorithm can utilize the information of the true graph topology $A$; while the NGL will not incorporate $A$ in their solver.
+Note that our algorithm can use the information of the true graph topology $A$; while the NGL will not incorporate $A$ in their solver.
 For a fair comparison, we merely input a full connectivity matrix into our algorithm.

 Table~\ref{table-mod-eff} compares the computational time, F1 score, recovery error, and objective value of problem \eqref{cgl-mcp2} of the two methods DCA and NGL for solving instances with different numbers of nodes $n$.
 Table~\ref{table-mod-eff} shows that our DCA can successfully solve all instances with satisfactory F1 score and recovery error.
 In contrast, the NGL only succeeded in solving the problem when $n=160$; and it terminated prematurely when $n=240$ as shown by the fairly low F1 score, unreasonably large recovery error and objective value.
 For relatively large dimensions with $n=320$ and $n=400$, the NGL does not return reasonable solutions as it terminates prematurely due to internal errors caused by the singularity of certain matrices.
 It seems that the NGL might not be reliable for solving the model \eqref{cgl-mcp} on random modular graphs.
 From Table~\ref{table-mod-eff} we can conclude that our inexact proximal DCA is fairly efficient for solving the model on random modular graphs.